James Mercer (musician): Career

 Mercer began collaborating with Danger Mouse in 2005 when he performed on the song "Insane Lullaby" featured on the Danger Mouse/Sparklehorse album Dark Night of the Soul, not released officially until July 2010.
 After working together on the album in September 2009, Mercer and Danger Mouse announced a new project called Broken Bells and on March 9, 2010 released their debut self-titled album, Broken Bells.
-They also released a second album together on February 4, 2014, titled After the Disco.
+They also released a second album together on February 4, 2014, titled After the Disco and a third album on October 7th, 2022, titled Into the Blue.

 In 2010, Mercer acted in Matt McCormick's feature film Some Days Are Better Than Others, playing the role of Eli, a directionless slacker.
 The film premiered at the 2010 SXSW Film and Music Festival.
 Also, in 2010, Mercer and Modest Mouse frontman Isaac Brock contributed original music to director Chris Malloy's 180° South, a documentary about adventurers in Patagonia.
 Mercer contributed two songs to the documentary and one was a cover of Neil Young's "Journey Through the Past."